-Medications (developed based on treatment of most prevalent mental health conditions, but not limited to use with these conditions: anxiety, PTSD, depression, gender dysphoria, ADHD, and conduct disorders among patients 18 years of age and under).
-When the Coverage Type is listed as Class, there have been no exclusions of drugs within the class.
-When the Coverage Type is listed as Selected Medication(s), only selected drugs within the class are eligible for reduced cost sharing.
+Medications (developed based on treatment of most prevalent mental health conditions, but not limited to use with these conditions: anxiety, PTSD, depression, gender dysphoria, ADHD, Autism, and conduct disorders among patients 18 years of age and under).
 Not all drugs in a class are required to be covered at the lower cost sharing level.
 Additionally, a carrier is not required to change the drugs that are on the carrier's formulary.